+44 (0)20 7306 email@example.com

 Harriet is a property litigator.
 She joined Wilberforce Chambers in October 2017, having spent four years in practice at another ranked property set.

-Harriet was recognised as an ‘up and coming junior’ for real estate litigation by Chambers & Partners after three years in practice, and has been recommended as “intellectually very able” and for providing “high quality and cost-effective advice”.
-She is also noted for being “very good-humoured and enjoyable to work with”.
+Harriet was recognised as an ‘up and coming junior’ for real estate litigation by Chambers & Partners after three years in practice, and has been recommended as “intellectually very able” and being “confident and innovative in her advice”.
+She is also noted for being “very good-humoured and enjoyable to work with” with an “excellent eye for detail”.

 Her practice encompasses the whole of property litigation from commercial and residential landlord and tenant, and real property.
 She deals with matters on her own, or as part of a counsel team.
 Her experience includes (in no particular order):